Baronet: Baronetess

 In 1976, Lord Lyon King of Arms stated that, without examining the patent of every Scottish baronetcy, he was not in a position to confirm that only these four title creations could pass through female lines.

 As of 2025, there are no living baronetesses.

 For a baronetess one should write, for example, "Dame Daisy Smith, Btss" on the envelope.
 At the head of the letter, one would write "Dear Dame Daisy", and to refer to her, one would say "Dame Daisy" or "Dame Daisy Smith" (never "Dame Smith").

 Territorial designations

-All baronetcies are created with a territorial sub-designation, however only more recent creations duplicating the original creation require territorial designations.
-So, for example, there are baronetcies Moore of Colchester, Moore of Hancox, Moore of Kyleburn, and Moore of Moore Lodge.
+All baronetcies are created with a territorial sub-designation; however, only more recent creations duplicating the original creation require territorial designations.
+So, for example, there have been baronetcies Moore of Colchester, Moore of Hancox, Moore of Kyleburn, and Moore of Moore Lodge.

 Baronetcies with special remainders

-Baronetcies usually descend through heirs male of the body of the grantee, and can rarely be inherited by females or collateral kins, unless created with special remainder, for example:
+Baronetcies usually descend through heirs male of the body of the grantee, and can rarely be inherited by females or collateral kin, unless created with special remainder, for example: